JakePeralta7/GPO-Audit/Important Settings.md

 # Important Settings

-Here I'm going to list settings we should pay close attention to
+Here I'm going to list settings in the GPO we should pay close attention to.

 ## Computer Configuration
 ### Windows Settings